dewv/githubPomodoroApp/projectDocs/designNarrative.md

 #### Views

 The edit form already exists in some form; it was created in an outdate repo.
-TBD: where is this file?
+The Views files can be found in this [archived repo](https://github.com/dewv/github-pomodoro/tree/creatingViewsforPomodoro/views).

 During the 25 minute length of the pomodoro, the form shows a countdown timer, and a "Cancel pomodoro" button.
 When the timer expires, a 5 minute break timer begins counting down, the cancel button is hidden, and a "Complete pomodoro" button is shown.
 When the 5 minute timer expires, the complete button is hidden, and a "Start new pomodoro for this issue" link to `/pomodoro/new` appears.
 TBD: need to somehow send identification of issue, in place of GitHub referrer info.